Torque wrenches are crucial if you need to tighten lug nuts.

-Having trouble using a torque wrench correctly?
-Are you familiar with its purpose and how it operates?
-We explain what a torque wrench is, when one should be used, how one should be used, and what dos and don’ts it should follow.
+Below we will explain what a torque wrench is when one should be used, if a torque wrench is the right tool, how one should be used, and some dos and don’ts you should follow.

 - The threads should be clean, rust-free, dry, and not damaged.